Mike Pence: Early career and congressional campaigns

 After graduating from law school in 1986, Pence was an attorney in private practice.
-In 1988, Pence ran for Congress against Democratic incumbent Philip Sharp, but lost.
+In 1988, he ran for Congress against Democratic incumbent Philip Sharp, but lost.
 He ran against Sharp again in 1990, quitting his job in order to work full-time in the campaign, but once again was unsuccessful.
 During the race, Pence used "political donations to pay the mortgage on his house, his personal credit card bill, groceries, golf tournament fees and car payments for his wife".
 While the spending was not illegal at the time, it reportedly undermined his campaign.

 During the 1990 campaign, Pence ran a television advertisement in which an actor, dressed in a robe and headdress and speaking in a thick Middle Eastern accent, thanked his opponent, Sharp, for doing nothing to wean the United States off imported oil as chairman of a House subcommittee on energy and power.
 In response to criticism, Pence's campaign responded that the advertisement was not about Arabs; rather, it concerned Sharp's lack of leadership.
-In 1991, Pence wrote an essay, "Confessions of a Negative Campaigner", published in the Indiana Policy Review, in which he apologized for running negative ads against Sharp.
+In 1991, Pence wrote an essay published in the Indiana Policy Review in which he apologized for running negative ads against Sharp.
 Pence vowed to refrain from using insulting speech or running ads that belittle his adversaries.
 Also taking place in 1991, he became the president of the Indiana Policy Review Foundation, a self-described free-market think tank and a member of the State Policy Network, a position he held until 1993.

 Shortly after his first congressional campaign in 1988, radio station WRCR-FM in Rushville, Indiana, hired Pence to host a weekly half-hour radio show, Washington Update with Mike Pence.
 In 1992, Pence began hosting a daily talk show on WRCR, The Mike Pence Show, in addition to a Saturday show on WNDE in Indianapolis.
 Pence called himself "Rush Limbaugh on decaf" since he considered himself politically conservative while not as bombastic as Limbaugh.
 Beginning on April 11, 1994, Network Indiana syndicated The Mike Pence Show statewide.
-With a 9:00a.m. to noon (ET) time slot, the program reached as many as 18 radio stations in Indiana, including WIBC in Indianapolis.
+The program reached as many as 18 radio stations in Indiana, including WIBC in Indianapolis.
 From 1995, Pence also hosted a weekend public affairs TV show likewise titled The Mike Pence Show on Indianapolis TV station WNDY.
 Pence ended his radio and television shows in 1999 to focus on his 2000 campaign for Congress, which he eventually won.